ioccc-src/winner/2013/birken/README.md

 appear below:

 <img src="pen0.gif"
- alt="animated gif the bottom layers of a Tetris game being cleared #0" width=528 height=132>
+ alt="animated gif of bottom layers of a Tetris game being cleared #0" width=528 height=132>

 <img src="pen1.gif"
- alt="animated gif the bottom layers of a Tetris game being cleared #1" width=528 height=204>
+ alt="animated gif of bottom layers of a Tetris game being cleared #1" width=528 height=204>

 <img src="pen2.gif"
- alt="animated gif the bottom layers of a Tetris game being cleared #2" width=528 height=228>
+ alt="animated gif of bottom layers of a Tetris game being cleared #2" width=528 height=228>

 During construction of a row, all of the squares produced by this method must be